 More than anything, Walsh wanted to convey the frustration and anger he and his wife felt in 1981, a time when there was no system in place for finding missing children.

 After Adam's body was found two weeks later in a canal more than 100 miles from home, the Walshes devoted their lives to changing the system.
 In 1984, Congress mandated the National Center for Missing and Exploited Children, a private, nonprofit organization working in cooperation with the Department of Justice.
 Since it opened, the center has helped recover 47,284 missing children.

-Walsh, a co-founder of the center and host of TV's "America's Most Wanted," looked out at the crowd gathered for the dedication, which included FBI Director Louis J. Freeh, retired Army Gen. Colin L. Powell and Rep. James P. Moran Jr. (D-Va.).
+Walsh, a co-founder of the center and host of TV's "America's Most Wanted," looked out at the crowd gathered for the dedication, which included FBI Director Louis J. Freeh, retired U.S. Army Gen. Colin L. Powell and U.S. Rep James P. Moran Jr. (D-Va.).
 Many agencies of which Walsh had been most critical in the past are now among the center's biggest supporters.

-Said Walsh, his voice faltering: "This is a building of hope."
+Walsh, his voice faltering, said: "This is a building of hope."

-Still clinging to hope that Diana will be found someday, her family has turned to the center in Alexandria for help.
-Because no one knows exactly what she would look like today, Miller is altering an old snapshot of Diana on his computer--in effect, aging her--in the hopes that someone could still recognize her.
+Still clinging to hope that Diana will someday be found, her family has turned to the center in Alexandria for help.
+Because no one knows exactly what she would look like today, Miller is altering an old snapshot of Diana on his computer--in effect aging her--in the hopes that someone could still recognize her.